glangetasq/TFA-project-apl2163-qag2000/README.md

   Located at /sightings.
 3) An "update" view to update a particular sighting.
   Located at /sightings/<unique-squirrel-id>.
 4) An "add" view to create a new sighting.
 The fields "Latitude", "Longitude", "Unique Squirrel ID", "Shift", "Date" and "Age" are required to add a new      sighting record.
-Remaning fields are otpional.
+Remaning fields are optional.
    Located at /sightings/add.
 5) A "stats" view displaying general statistics on the sightings.
   Located at /sightings/stats.